Author Pam Versfeld MSc (Physio) UCT, Physical Therapist Read more

-Some medial experts do not differentiate clinically between JHS and Ehlers Danlos (Hypermobility Type).
+Some medical experts do not differentiate clinically between JHS and Ehlers Danlos (Hypermobility Type).
 Please see the article by Tofts et al (2009) The differential diagnosis of children with joint hypermobility

-A child with Erlos Danlos should be under the care of a;paediatric rheumatologist and a physiotherapist with experience in this condition.
+A child with Ehlers Danlos should be under the care of a paediatric rheumatologist and a physiotherapist with experience in this condition.